 Your first few project AARs may create significant changes in the way you do your next projects.
 As you continue to do them, you may find that you “only” improve 1 to 5 percent per project.
 But 1 to 5 percent per project over a decade of projects amounts to astonishing improvements in your effectiveness, efficiency, and momentum.
 A focus block at the start of your project (to review previous and other relevant AARs) and at the end (to create a new one) is a small price to pay for what you’ll get out of the process.

-That’s it for our series on finishing strong… whether it’s your current project, a month, a quarter, or even a year.
 For additional support in tackling the foundations of doing your best work, the award-winning Start Finishing is your resource for starting well, continuing despite the obstacles that eventually come up, and yes, finishing strong.
 Pick up your copy today.